jmb-python-developer/python-fastAPI-aws-microservices/README.md

 1) Create Python Environment: `python3 -m venv ~/.venv` or `virtualenv ~/.venv`
 2) For phrases functionality to work, the following package has to be installed (locally, included in makefile): `python -m textblob.download_corpora`

+## Containerization

+1) Image can be built using docker: `docker build -t wiki-fastapi .`
+2) And run using docker command: `docker run `